scottrlarson/profession/content/links/security/link-bleepingcomputer.com.md

 weight = 1
 draft = false
 aliases = ["/links/link-bleepingcomputer.com"]
+summary = "Bleeping Computer® is a information security and technology news publication created in 2004.
+Millions of visitors come to BleepingComputer.com every month to learn about the latest security threats, technology news, ways to stay protected online, and how to use their computer more efficiently.
+This is one of my top 5 sites that I recommend to my customers."
 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
 tags = ["Scooter's Top 5 Sites"]